-- denominated in a currency(ies) quoted in LIBOR - covered by section 284-255 compliant documentation.
+- been capped at the appropriate LIBOR or a reasonable proxy rate instead of LIBOR, and - covered by section 284-255 compliant documentation.

-In this case, you must disclose the transfer pricing position associated with the notional borrowing as a Category A RTP.
+In this case, you must disclose the transfer pricing position associated with the notional borrowing as a Category $\bf{A}$ RTP.